wmtorode/mechaffinity/README.md

 ### Giving AI Pilots Affinities

-non player pilots can also be setup to receive affinities. to do this add a pilot tag of `affinityLevel_X` where X is the number of deployments that should be granted to the pilot. pilots with this tag will be able to receive all affinities (Global, Chassis, Quirk & Tagged) that a player pilot of equal deployments is applicable for
+non player pilots can also be setup to receive affinities. to do this add a pilot tag of `affinityLevel_X` where X is the number of deployments that should be granted to the pilot. pilots with this tag will be able to receive all affinities (Global, Chassis, Quirk & Tagged) that a player pilot of equal deployments is applicable for you may also give affinities based on the weight class of a mech using `affinityLevelLight_X`, `affinityLevelMedium_X`, `affinityLevelHeavy_X`, `affinityLevelAssault_X` for the appropriate weight class

 ### Affinities By Tags